web analytics

 Ireland at night.
 Credit EUMETSAT

-Saturday was dominated by a mix of sunny spells and scattered cloud, owing to a cold front pushing across Ireland from the north.
+Saturday was dominated by a mix of sunny spells and scattered cloud, owing to a cold front pushing down across Ireland from the north.

 The front introduced cooler weather, allowing temperatures to dip between 1 and 2c along the east coast in the early hours of Sunday morning.